AndersenLab/dry-guide/docs/pipeline-nil-ril.md

 ## Profiles and Running the Pipeline

+*Note: if you are having issues running Nextflow or need reminders, check out the [Nextflow](quest-nextflow.md) page.*

 The `nextflow.config` file included with this pipeline contains four profiles.
 These set up the environment for testing local development, testing on Quest, and running the pipeline on Quest.

 * `local` - Used for local development.
 Uses the docker container.